- Foster accounting research relevant to management

 - Transportation, registration fees and meal costs for disseminating research findings through conferences, seminars or other research presentations

 - Telephone, postage, printing, copy-editing or other administrative costs

 All funded research projects will be approved by the Centre’s advisory board after a review of the proposal.
 Research proposals will typically be evaluated within 30 days of receipt.

 Successful applicants are expected to provide a project status update to the Centre once per year.
-Most projects are expected to be completed within 12-24 months of receiving funding.
 Copies of published papers should be provided to the Centre Director.

 Payment of funds:

 Funding will be provided in a lump sum after approval.
 Successful applicants may only charge expenses that are consistent with those in the approved budget.
 The Centre may request documentation to support incurred project expenses from time to time throughout the project.
 Significant deviations from the approved budget must be approved by the Centre Director.